-- (2) The energy must be self-scheduled (or in the alternative, bid in at levels between negative \$150/MWh and \$0/MWh) into the day-ahead and real-time CAISO markets at least during the Availability Assessment Hours throughout the RA compliance month, consistent with the MCC buckets. - (3) The energy must be delivered to the LSE in accordance with the governing contract, consistent with the MCC buckets.
+- (1) The contract is an energy contract with no economic curtailment provisions;132 - (2) The energy must self-schedule (or in the alternative, bid in at levels between negative \$150/MWh and \$0/MWh) into the day-ahead and real-time CAISO markets for delivery; - (3) The energy must self-schedule (or in the alternative, bid in at levels between negative \$150/MWh and \$0/MWh) during the Availability Assessment Hours throughout the RA compliance month, consistent with the MCC buckets; and - (4) The energy contract must include the following terms: - a.
+The sale of energy to the LSE denominated in \$/MWh or \$/kWh; - b.
+That the sale of energy delivery is to the LSE specifically, not to the CAISO generally; and - c.
+A requirement that the import is not sourced from resources internal to the CAISO Balancing Area.